 Walk through the narrow streets of the souks, past artisans, food stalls, lighting stores, and mosques.
 Visit the worlds oldest continuously operating university, Al Qarawiyyin, founded by a woman in 859.

 Tour the cities famous tannery, a UNESCO World Heritage Site, and the Bou Inania Madrassa founded in 1351.
 Enjoy the sights and sounds.
 Witness the restorations that are happening all around you with scaffolding rising up to restore old homes and new riads.

-After breakfast, you’ll start travelling southeast to Midelt.
+After breakfast, you’ll start traveling southeast to Midelt.
 Your first stop will be at Ifrane, called “the Switzerland of Morocco”.
 During this journey you’ll experience glimpses of the Middle Atlas and High Atlas mountains.
-Stopping at the famous cedar forest, the largest in Morocco, where you may well sight Barbary Macaque (monkeys) and Berber horses.
+Stopping at the famous cedar forest, the largest in Morocco, where you may well sight Barbary Macaque (monkeys) and Berber horses